project-evolve-listserve/home/_questions/interest.md

 <p>I still think the Listserve has potential to effectively rally, instruct, edify, inspire, etc. - especially if we can do something to address this problem of Listserve posts never really speaking to each other across time.</p>-----
 <p>I see the Listserve audience as a group of people with a generally positive outlook on life wanting to contribute and make a difference to the world.
 It would be good to make something more of our collective talent, ideas and resources.</p>-----
 <p>I'm interested in design thinking.
 I am interested in communicating and generating change. </p>-----
+<p>It'll be nice to work outside of work.
+Interesting project, self nominated team, etc... could be fun. </p>-----
+<p>Because I want to try something different! </p>-----
+<p>I like the interactive posts.</p>-----
+<p>You (the person who created this opportunity to strategize and further develop off the Listserve concept) wrote very compellingly about ways to look more meaningfully at Listserve.
+Since the Listserve is already a place where people are reflecting and making a lot of meaning it is fascinating to take it further and make more meaning out of the ways that people are already being so purposeful.
+I don't have any particular ideas, but I'm very interested to see how this will manifest itself and I'm keen on participating.</p>-----
+<p>To see what will happen.</p>-----
+<p>Mostly because it makes me uncomfortable.
+It entails working remotely with people I never met on a cool subject I don't know much about.</p>-----
+<p>Still hoping to encourage involvement ( not cynicism)  and to be encouraged in my individuality</p>-----